 HCOC is the proud home of the George Stoppel Farmstead, but how did it come to be here?
 As young men in the 1830s, George and his brother Franz Joseph left Germany for the unknown.
 Join us as we follow their trail to discover where they traveled, what they did along the way, and where they ended up.

-With the help of your donations, we will uncover the Stoppel Trail that brought the Stoppel family to Rochester, Minnesota!
+With the help of your donations, we will preserve the Stoppel Trail that brought the Stoppel family to Rochester, Minnesota!

 Donate